 Dimensions: 17 x 17 inches︱Materials: Plush fabric︱Colors: Gray and white; pink, purple, and blue; yellow, blue, and purple

 Smaller than most

-There are many designs from this seller including sushi, fortune cookies, and a picnic spread.
-They can all be customized with your pet’s name and can be machine washed and tumbled dry.
+There are many designs from this seller, including sushi, fortune cookies, and a picnic spread.
+They can all be customized with your pet’s name and can be machine washed and tumble dried.
 They have closures to roll them up when not in use.

 Upcycled and ethically sourced materials, particularly organic cotton

 More expensive than most

 Smaller than many